Make cities and human settlements inclusive, safe, resilient and sustainable

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.

-Yes, the Penn State University Park campus has prioritized pedestrian access to campus by adopting a road closure policy in 2018.
-It is still active for cars traveling on a main thoroughfare on campus as part of campus master plan to reestablish pedestrian zones.
+Campus is still active for cars traveling on a main thoroughfare on campus as part of campus master plan to reestablish pedestrian zones.
 Additionally, a Safe Walk Program has been established to promote campus safety and pedestrian walkability at night.

-All 20 Commonwealth campuses keep parking on the periphery with a majority of routes on the body of campus as walk only paths.
+All 20 Commonwealth campuses keep parking on the periphery with a majority of routes on the body of campus as walk-only paths.

 Campus maps of all campuses show numerous pedestrian-only walkways.
+Three of the 23 are pictured below:

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals on the SDG Progress page HERE, and learn more about work on SDG 11 HERE.

 Yes, the university works with local authorities within which all campuses operate.
-An example of this is Penn State’s Pennsylvania Housing Research Center (PHRC) provides and facilitates education, training, innovation, research, and dissemination to the residential construction industry for the purpose of improving the quality and affordability of housing.
-The PHRC collaboratively engages with the residential construction industry to catalyze advancements in home building and addresses a range of topics relevant to the home building industry to reach a diverse audience: builders, code officials, remodelers, architects, developers, engineers, planners, landscape architects, local government officials, educators, etc. to provide professional development and continuing education.
+An example of this is Penn State’s Pennsylvania Housing Research Center (PHRC) which provides and facilitates education, training, innovation, research, and dissemination to the residential construction industry for the purpose of improving the quality and affordability of housing.
+The PHRC collaboratively engages with the residential construction industry to catalyze advancements in home building and addresses a range of topics relevant to the home building industry to reach a diverse audience: builders, building code officials, remodelers/renovators, architects, developers, engineers, planners, landscape architects, local government officials, educators, etc. to provide professional development and continuing education.

 Additionally, Penn State partners with the State College Community Land Trust through PHRC and the Hamer Center for Community Design to support and advance affordable housing for local residents.